The 15 Highest-Paying Associate Degrees

 Electrical engineering technicians work closely with electrical engineers to tackle various electronic developmental projects.
 They may work with computers, medical monitoring devices, and communication equipment.
 These professionals inspect designs for quality control, draw diagrams, write specifications, and evaluate construction and production sites.

-Many professionals in this field earn an AS degree in electrical engineering.
+Many professionals in this field earn an associate degree in electrical engineering.
 Students tackle coursework that covers physics, circuitry, and programming languages.

 Median Annual Salary: $65,260